Pulling on a carbon nanotube¶

 Atoms connected by a bond do not typically interact through Lennard-Jones interaction.
 Therefore, atoms that are bounded must be excluded from the Lennard-Jones potential calculation.
 Here, this is done by the special_bonds command.
 The three numbers of the special_bonds command are weighting factors for the Lennard-Jones interaction between atoms connected by a bond (respectively directly bounded \(C-C\), separated by two bonds \(C-C-C\), and separated by three bonds \(C-C-C-C\)).
 For instance, the first weighting factor, with a value of 0, imposes that two atoms connected by a bond do not interact through a Lennard-Jones potential (therefore they only interact through the harmonic potential that bonds the atoms of the graphene).

 We need to specify the parameters of both bonded and non-bonded potentials.
 Here, the parameters are taken from the OPLS-AA (Optimised Potentials for Liquid Simulations-All-Atom) force field [21].
 Create a new text file in the unbreakable-bonds/ folder and name it parm.lammps.
-Copy the following lines in it:
+Copy the following lines into it:

 pair_coeff 1 1 0.066 3.4